bogdan-largeanu/Designing_Data_Intensive_Applications/README.md

             - Simple Definition: Continue to work correctly, even when things go wrong.
             - Things that can go wrong are faults.
 System anticipating faults are fault-tolerant or resilient.
             - Fault is not the same as a failure.
 Fault is deviating from the spec of the system.
+            - Errors come from.
+Hardware Errors, Software Errors, Human Errors.
+One study found configuration errors by operators to be the leading cause of outages, where hardware faults (servers or network)
     - Chapter 2
     - Chapter 3
     - Chapter 4